rocococoa/sierra-ils-cleanup-withdrawn-item/README.md

 **Impact:** Automates on a schedule, a database clean-up task that generates and distributes a report that was previously a manual process.

 ## Data Pipeline Architecture
-This repository showcases an automated data pipeline that generates, formats, and distributes Excel reports via Email.
+This repository features an automated data pipeline that generates, formats, and distributes Excel reports via email.
+The system integrates Windows Task Scheduler, a Batch script, SQL, and Python to handle the end-to-end workflow without manual intervention.
 The automated process is fully productionized within a Windows environment.

 **Workflow Overview:**